- only found in the North Pacific Ocean

 Dall’s porpoises are likely the most common small cetaceans in the north Pacific.
 They can be seen year-round in coastal and offshore waters all along the B.C. coast, particularly where there are deep underwater channels and canyons.
 Boaters and ferry passengers often see small groups of Dall’s porpoises in the Straits of Georgia and Juan de Fuca, as well as Johnstone and Queen Charlotte Straits off northeastern Vancouver Island.
 The Dall’s porpoise is one of the fastest swimmers on the BC coast.
 Often, the first view of a Dall’s is a V-shaped splash, made by its dorsal

 fin as it rockets through the water.
 Because of its shape, this splash is called a rooster tail.
 Dall’s are best known for riding the bow waves of boats, darting back and forth with lightning speed just below the surface.
 Despite their high energy, they almost never leap clear of the water.
 When they do travel slower, Dall’s porpoises can be hard to spot.
 A quick glimpse of their dorsal fins and small, black backs is usually the only sign they are there.

-The Dall’s porpoise likes to eat squid and small schooling fish, such as herring, capelin and eulachon.
+The Dall’s porpoise eats squid and small schooling fish, such as herring, capelin and eulachon.
 It uses it small teeth to capture its prey, which it usually swallows whole.

-The Dall’s porpoise is widely distributed in the north Pacific, where it is estimated there are 1.4 to 2.8 million.
-It is quite common in BC waters.
+The Dall’s porpoise is widely distributed in the north Pacific, where there are an estimated 1.4 to 2.8 million.
+It’s common in BC waters.
 Occasionally, Dall’s porpoises are accidentally caught in fishing nets.
-And, because they live in coastal waters, pollution is a concern.
+And because they live in coastal waters, pollution is a concern.
 Fortunately, boat traffic seems to be an attraction rather than an annoyance to this lively and entertaining porpoise.